 Native Oyster Restoration Northern Ireland (NONI) is the first step to restore our once-abundant native oyster beds and the associated ecosystem services they provide; clean water, healthy fisheries, and enhanced biodiversity.
 The Department of Agriculture, Environment and Rural Affairs (DAERA) are supporting the native oyster work over the next 5 years that is part of the larger Blue Recovery programme within Ulster Wildlife.

-In Northern Ireland, extensive oyster beds existed in Carlingford Lough, Lough Foyle and Belfast Lough for several hundred years, but most stocks crashed during the late nineteenth or early twentieth century.
-Now only a small population of wild oysters exists in Strangford Lough.
-In Belfast Lough, the native oyster has been considered extinct since 1903.
-However, in the summer of 2020, live oysters were discovered for the first time in over 100 years, evidence that the environmental conditions for re-establishment are right.
+In Northern Ireland, extensive oyster beds existed for several hundred years in Carlingford Lough, Lough Foyle, and Belfast Lough, but most stocks crashed by the early twentieth century.
+Today, only a small population of wild oysters exists in Strangford Lough.
+Lough Foyle has a fraction of the wild stock it once had although a small artisanal fishery is still in existence.
+While in Belfast Lough no native oysters had been recorded for over 100 years until the summer of 2020, when live oysters were discovered along the lough shore in small assemblages.
+Evidence that the environmental conditions for re-establishment were now present.

-To support the natural recovery of the native oyster in Belfast Lough, Ulster Wildlife is installing 24 oyster nurseries in Bangor Marina, which will be operational by Spring 2022.
-An oyster nursery is a micro-habitat housing 27 mature oysters that will reproduce and release the next generation of oyster larvae to settle out on the seabed of Belfast Lough.
-The cages are hung in the water underneath the pontoons, which provides the oysters with protection from predation.
-The approach is based on the Solent Oyster Restoration Project methodology.
+To support the natural recovery of the native oyster in Northern Ireland, Ulster Wildlife is installing oyster nurseries across key sites with links to historical beds and fisheries.
+These oyster nurseries can be considered as micro-habitats housing mature fecund oysters that will reproduce and release the next generation of larvae to settle out on the seabed.
+The cages are hung in the water underneath the pontoons, which provides the oysters with protection from predation and hand harvesting.